spf13/cobra/site/content/completions/_index.md

         completer: $cobra_completer
     }

 NOTE: This completer will work for all cobra based commands.
 More information can be found in the [External Completions](https://www.nushell.sh/book/custom_completions.html#custom-descriptions) section of the Nushell book.
-Information on setting up more than external completer can be found [Multiple completer](https://www.nushell.sh/cookbook/external_completers.html#multiple-completer) of the Nushell cookbook.
+Information on setting up more than one external completer can be found [Multiple completer](https://www.nushell.sh/cookbook/external_completers.html#multiple-completer) of the Nushell cookbook.

 `,cmd.Root().Name()),
 	DisableFlagsInUseLine: true,